Louise Perry: Education

+Career

-In February 2022, Perry participated in a debate at the Oxford Union, opposing the motion “We Should Welcome the New Era of Porn”.
+In February 2022, Perry participated in a debate at the Oxford Union, opposing the motion "We Should Welcome the New Era of Porn".
 She cited evidence of high suicide rates among adult entertainment industry performers, questioned the notion of informed consent among young adult actors, and urged the audience to avoid internet pornography.

-Since February 2023, Perry has been hosting Maiden Mother Matriarch, a weekly podcast exploding topics such as feminism, gender rights, societal roles, and the cultural impacts of sexual norms.
-Guests have included a range of academics, writers, and social figures, such as Ayaan Hirsi Ali, Kathleen Stock, Bryan Caplan, Helen Joyce, Julie Bindel, Christopher Caldwell, Gad Saad, Tom Holland, J. Michael Bailey, Anna Machin, Diane Purkiss, Katharine Birbalsingh, Sarah Haider, Robin Hanson, Eric Kaufmann, and Geoffrey Miller.
+Since February 2023, Perry has been hosting Maiden Mother Matriarch, a weekly podcast exploring topics such as feminism, gender rights, societal roles, and the cultural impacts of sexual norms.
+Guests have included a range of academics, writers, and social figures, such as Ayaan Hirsi Ali, Kathleen Stock, Bryan Caplan, Helen Joyce, Julie Bindel, Christopher Caldwell, Gad Saad, Tom Holland, J. Michael Bailey, David Betz, Anna Machin, Diane Purkiss, Katharine Birbalsingh, Sarah Haider, Robin Hanson, Eric Kaufmann, and Geoffrey Miller.

-In October 2023, Perry published an essay in First Things on abortion and infanticide in ancient Rome.
+In October 2023, Perry published an essay in First Things on the persistent conflict between pagan and Christian values in the West.
 The article was discussed in National Review, which described Perry as presenting a non-Christian argument in favour of Christian ethics.
 She argued that debates on abortion policy reflect broader discussions about whether society should retain its Christian foundations and how historical Christian values have shaped attitudes towards the vulnerable.

-On 13 September 2023, Perry participated in a debate with Anna Khachiyan against Grimes and Sarah Haider.
-The debate, referred to as “a clash of the female titans”, was held at The Theatre at Ace Hotel in Los Angeles and was moderated by Bari Weiss.
+On 13 September 2023, Perry participated in a debate on the topic "Has the Sexual Revolution Failed?", together with Anna Khachiyan, and against Grimes and Sarah Haider.
+The debate, promoted as "a clash of the female titans", was held at The Theatre at Ace Hotel in Los Angeles and was moderated by Bari Weiss.

 Perry was also a speaker at the first conference of the Alliance for Responsible Citizenship in late 2023.
 In her panel discussion, she argued that both women and society more broadly had been negatively affected by the abandonment of conservative sexual norms.

+In January 2026, Perry published a New York Times guest essay titled "The Harry Potter Generation Needs to Grow Up," arguing that "the increasing illiberalism of young Americans" differentiates members of Generation Z from millennials who grew up with the Potter series.

+In June 2026, she was a guest on the New York Times's Interesting Times podcast hosted by Ross Douthat.

 Personal life

-In 2017, Perry married a police officer, whom, she has suggested in interview, she forbade—in discussions prior to marriage—watching pornography.
-Perry gave birth to the couple's first son in 2021.
+In 2017, Perry married a police officer.
+She gave birth to the couple's first son in 2021.
 The couple welcomed a second son in autumn 2024.
-As of 2022, Perry resided in London.
+They reside in London.

-In September 2025, Perry publicly announced her conversion to Christianity.
-In an interview for the Macdonald-Laurier Institute’s Inside Policy Talks podcast, she explained that her decision was influenced by observing how Christian teachings correspond with sociological realities, particularly in relation to sex differences.
-Perry stated, “I realised that if [Christianity is] supernaturally true, you would expect it to be sociologically true.
-And observing quite how sociologically true it is was very persuasive to me.”
-She also noted that her views increasingly align with Christian natural law and that she is more inclined to articulate them in theological terms.
+Perry became a Christian some time after writing The Case Against the Sexual Revolution.
+In a 2025 interview for the Macdonald-Laurier Institute's Inside Policy Talks podcast, she explained that her decision was influenced by observing how Christian teachings corresponded with sociological realities, particularly in relation to monogamous marriage.
+Perry stated, "if [Christianity is] supernaturally true, you would expect it to be sociologically true.
+And observing quite how sociologically true it is was very persuasive to me."
+She also noted that she had become more inclined to articulate her arguments in theological terms.